asa287/2025-1-16-git/README.md

 - `git log --oneline --graph --all`: see all branches

 - `git push origin b1`: pushes the b1 branch to the remote
+- `git pull origin b1`: pulls the b1 branch from the remote